 - 9. Make sure that the Power switch located on the front of the panel is in the OFF position. - 10.
-Find the power cord in the accessory kit and plug it into the 3-prong male connection located on the back of the unit (see Figure 2-3).
+Find the power cord in the accessory kit and plug it into the 3-prong male connection located on the back of the unit (see Figure 2.3a).

-CAUTION: The DF1400 can be manufactured for either 115VAC or 230VAC.
-Check the voltage on the nameplate located on the back panel to see which voltage is correct for your machine.
+CAUTION: The PF2400 is manufactured to be selectable for either 115 VAC or 230 VAC.
+Check the voltage indicator on the power connection located on the back of the PowerFlo® PF2400 unit to ensure that it is selected to the correct operating voltage.

 - 11. Plug the 3-prong male end of the power cord into the appropriate facility outlet. - 12.
-Find the footswitch in the accessory kit and plug it into the 4-pin connector located at the back of the unit (see Figure 2-3).
-Place the footswitch on the floor in any convenient position for the operator. - 13.
+Find the footswitch in the accessory kit and plug it into the 4-pin connector located at the back of the unit (see Figure 2.3a).
+Place the footswitch on the floor in a convenient position for the operator. - 13.
 Insert the end of the hose connected to the "Tank Vent" on the rear of the machine into one of the tube grips located in the back of the workstation.
 Push the tubing through the grip 1 to 2 inches, and hand tighten the grip's nut to secure the tubing.
-When connecting the DirectFlo to an automated system, the vent tube grips can be found on, or near the dust collection outlet of the blast chamber.
+When connecting the PowerFlo to an automated system, the vent tube grips can be found on, or near the dust collection outlet of the blast chamber.

-The air that comes out of the vent hose will contain abrasive.
-Place the free end of the vent hose into the WorkStation or the dust collector.
+CAUTION: The air that comes out of the vent hose will contain abrasive.
+Place the free end of the vent hose into the workstation or the dust collector.
 Always secure the free end of the hose.

-- 14. When routing the abrasive hose into the workstation or a system's blast chamber avoid tight hose bends.
+14. When routing the abrasive hose into the workstation or a system's blast chamber avoid tight hose bends.
 Use as large bend radii as feasible to reduce internal hose wear.
-Abrasive hoses wear quickest at their bends and small bend radii accelerates the wear. - 15.
-Turn the Power switch to "ON".
-The switch should illuminate and the system should start to pressurize with an audible hissing sound (approximately 5 seconds).
-The PowderGate will close and the pressure gage on the front of the unit should indicate pressure in the unit.
-Listen for obvious leaks.
+Abrasive hoses wear quickest at their bends and small bend radii accelerates the wear.